Andorra–European Union relations

 A customs union is the principal area of robust formal agreement between the Principality of Andorra and the European Union (EU).

 Andorra borders two EU member states: France and Spain.

 Customs Union

 The "Agreement between the European Economic Community and the Principality of Andorra" (signed 28 June 1990, entered into force 1 July 1991) establishes a customs union with most favoured nation status between the Principality and the EU.
 Andorra is treated as an EU state where trade in manufactured goods is concerned, but not for agricultural produce.

-There are full customs checks on the EU side of the border, as Andorra has low VAT and other indirect taxes, such as those for alcohol, tobacco and petrol, from which visitors might benefit.
+Legally, there can be full customs checks on the EU side of the border, as Andorra has low VAT and other indirect taxes, such as those for alcohol, tobacco and petrol, from which visitors might benefit.

 Euro

 Andorra has a monetary agreement with the EU allowing it to make the euro its official currency, and permitting it to issue euro coins as early as 1 July 2013.
 They planned to issue their first coins on 1 January 2014.
 However, EU approval was delayed until December 2013, and the first Andorran euro coins entered circulation in January 2015.